shiguww/brillante/README.md

 | `kdm_worldmap_data.bin`   | ✅       |
 | `kdm_pepalyze_museum.bin` | ✅       |

-## Running tests
-To run the tests, create a `data` directory and copy a dump of the game's romFS in it.
-Then run `pnpm test`.

 ## Other tools
 - [`kdm_battle_set_*.bin` editor (by Longboost)](https://github.com/Longboost/battle-set-exporter/releases)
 - [`Lang/*.bin` & `NWTexture/*.bin` editor (by Darxoon)](https://github.com/Darxoon/nw-tex)